-- • Working Capital Management.
-This category recognizes innovations related to the collection of incoming payments and the disbursement of outgoing payments, as well as the organizational structure around management of payments and the cash conversion cycle.
+- • Working Capital Management: This category recognizes innovations related to the collection of incoming payments and the disbursement of outgoing payments, as well as the organizational structure around management of payments and the cash conversion cycle.

-- • Liquidity Management.
-This category is aimed at portfolio management, short-term investing, and cash visibility/contingency planning for cash availability, as well as crisis management to ensure adequate ongoing liquidity.
+- • Liquidity Management: This category is aimed at portfolio management, short-term investing, and cash visibility/contingency planning for cash availability, as well as crisis management to ensure adequate ongoing liquidity.
 Cash forecasting and cash pooling projects fit into this category.

-- • Financial Risk Management.
-This category includes innovative solutions in management of risks around domestic or international interest rates, foreign exchange, commodity prices, or geography; the use of derivatives or capital markets to hedge the company's financial risk exposures; or management of counterparty credit risks.
+- • Financial Risk Management: This category includes innovative solutions in management of risks around domestic or international interest rates, foreign exchange, commodity prices, or geography; the use of derivatives or capital markets to hedge the company's financial risk exposures; or management of counterparty credit risks.

-- • Operational Risk Management & Insurance.
-This category encompasses innovative solutions around risk assessment, identification, mitigation, and/or transfer when protecting a company's business, property, supply chain, employees, data, and/or reputation.
+- • Operational Risk Management & Insurance: This category encompasses innovative solutions around risk assessment, identification, mitigation, and/or transfer when protecting a company's business, property, supply chain, employees, data, and/or reputation.

-- • Technology Excellence.
-This award recognizes corporate treasuries or finance departments for their implementation of innovative technology solutions that may be developed either internally or externally.
+- • Technology Excellence: This award recognizes corporate treasuries or finance departments for their implementation of innovative technology solutions that may be developed either internally or externally.
 Winning projects must be exceptionally creative, must solve a major problem, must yield impressive results, and/or must set a precedent for a best practice in treasury or finance.
-Projects that fall into this category could include those that solve a complex issue in financial management or compliance, improve communications or analysis of financial data and information, mitigate risk, or give the business a strategic advantage.
+Projects that fall into this category could include those that solve a complex issue in financial management or compliance, improve communication or analysis of financial data and information, mitigate risk, or give the business a strategic advantage.

-- • Treasury Transformation.
-This category celebrates projects that have achieved noteworthy success through a significant revamp of some aspect(s) of corporate treasury processes.
+- • Treasury Transformation: This category celebrates projects that have achieved noteworthy success through a significant revamp of some aspect(s) of corporate treasury processes.
 Centralization or decentralization of the treasury function, outsourcing initiatives, restructuring of treasury to support new lines of business, and staff recruitment or development programs—among many other types of projects—fit into this category.